 Schedule an Appointment With Dr. Hanke in Indianapolis

-If you have a lump, a strange mole or a sore that simply won’t heal and are worried about skin cancer, don’t hesitate to schedule a consultation with Dr. Hanke at the Laser and Skin Surgery Center of Indiana in Carmel.
+If you have a lump, a strange mole or a sore that simply won’t heal and are worried about skin cancer, don’t hesitate to schedule a consultation with Dr. Hanke at the Laser and Skin Surgery Center of Indiana.
 With skin cancer, the sooner it is diagnosed, the easier it is to treat.
 Furthermore, if you haven’t had a routine skin check in over a year, it’s time to come in!
 Yearly skin checks help with early detection.

 Mohs Surgery Recovery: Minimizing the Appearance of Scars After Surgery